heydamianc/agave-framework/README.markdown

       when you want to field requests to multiple URLs with one method, but do not care about the value supplied in place of the wildcard.</dd>
   <dt><tt>**</tt> Wildcard</dt>
-  <dd><div>A double asterisk wildcard whose actual value in the URI pattern can be any series of whole
+  <dd>A double asterisk wildcard whose actual value in the URI pattern can be any series of whole
       tokens.
 In other words, the following is not allowed: <tt>/some/uri/First**Rest/</tt>, and each
       <tt>**</tt> token should be surrounded by forward slashes (as in <tt>/**/</tt>).
 Use the double
       asterisk wildcard when you want to field requests to multiple URLs with one method, but do not